 James Graduated from Glasgow University in 2012.
 He initially worked in mixed animal practice before moving to small animal only practice in Glasgow.

-James is an Advanced Practitioner in small animal surgery and has spent 3 years working as a peripatetic surgeon for CVS offering soft tissue and orthopaedic surgery for their practices throughout Scotland.
+James initially worked in mixed animal practice before moving to small animal only practice where he developed an interest in surgery.
+He completed a post graduate certificate in surgery in 2018 and went on to work as a peripatetic surgeon for CVS offering soft tissue and orthopaedic referral surgery for their practices throughout Scotland and the North East of England.
 He joined the Small Animal Hospital in 2023 and has a keen interest in cruciate disease treatment and fracture repair but also specialises in oncology cases and skin reconstruction.

 Iona Macdonald RVN CertVNECC